 Magnitude refers to the physical size of an earthquake, and each whole number increase on the scale (2.0 to 3.0, for example) reflects a tenfold increase in seismic amplitude, or the size of the ground vibrations caused by a quake.
 Anything below a 4.0 magnitude earthquake is considered mild; 4.0-4.9 is light, 5.0-5.9 is moderate, 6.0-6.9 is strong, 7.0 to 7.9 is major, and so forth.
 For reference, the 1989 Loma Prieta earthquake that killed 63 people, collapsed sections of the Nimitz Freeway and Bay Bridge, and damaged thousands of houses in the Bay Area was a 6.9 quake.

-(Many people on Twitter noted that Monday’s earthquake struck, eerily, on the birthday of Charles Richter, the seismologist who developed the scale that measures magnitude.)
+(On April 26, 2021, there was a 2.6 magnitude earthquake centered in Upper Rockridge and many people on Twitter noted that it struck, eerily, on the birthday of Charles Richter, the seismologist who developed the scale that measures magnitude.)

-While this small earthquake likely did little more than interrupt some good dreams, everyone in California lives with the specter of The Big One.
+Everyone in California lives with the specter of The Big One.
 The Alameda County Sheriff’s Office has tips on developing an emergency plan so you’re ready to evacuate or locate family members and loved ones in the case of a severe earthquake.
-The county also has recommendations for items to pack in an earthquake kit, like blankets, water, flashlights, and even a pack of gum for stress-relief.
+The county also has recommendations for items to pack in an earthquake kit, like blankets, water, flashlights, and even a pack of gum for stress relief.
 The Oakland Fire Department offers additional emergency preparedness resources and training programs.